ashleychontos/pySYD/docs/library/output.rst

 :underlined:`Figures`
 #####################

-Listed are all possible output figures for running a single star in alphabetical order:
+Listed are all possible output figures for a given star (in alphabetical order):

  #. :ref:`background_only.png <library-output-figures-bgonly>`
  #. :ref:`bgmodel_fits.png <library-output-figures-bgfit>`